 Candidates for honorary degrees must be present to receive the degree, but an honorary degree may be awarded at a significant occasion other than commencement if deemed appropriate by the Board of Trustees.

 An honorary degree may not be awarded to members of the University faculty, staff, or Board of Trustees currently serving the University or taking a hiatus year from Board service unless authorized by the full Board and in the presence of exceptional extenuating circumstances.
+We do not accept self-nominations.

 The Honorary Degree Committee is a Faculty Senate committee of the University.
 Its membership consists of